miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/Project1/README.md

 ```python
 python3 ex1.py
 ```
 A summary for each exercise-file is given below.
-A more comprehensive explanations is given in the report.
+A more comprehensive explanation is given in the report.

 Exercise 1:
 Running ordinary least squares on the Franke Function printing MSE and R2 for train and test data respectively.\